PhiTux/schoco/README.md

 ## FAQ

 - What happens after a homework deadline has passed?
-> At the moment the pupil can continue using schoco just as before (edit, save, run, test,...).
+> At the moment the pupils can continue using schoco just as before (edit, save, run, test,...).
 It's planned to implement a button for teachers to see the latest version BEFORE deadline.
-- Can I code everything in Java?
+- Can I code everything that's normally possible in Java?
 > No, the 'Java security manager' restricts several things like accessing the internet, writing files to the disk or executing commands.
 Beside that, UIs are obviously not possible and there is also a limited code-execution-time (set to 10s for pupils' private projects, homeworks can have a higher limit).
 - Code execution and testing is quite fast, how does it come?
 > Each action get's executed by an individual docker container.
 The trick is, that these containers are already created and running in the background, waiting for a job.
 The code is then just written to the folder which is mounted to the container and the job inside the container is started via a very reduced Java-API.
 - Can I use schoco for other programming languages than Java?
 > No, not at the moment.
 Since we don't need it for the german school-curriculum, it won't be implemented in the near future.
 But supporting multiple languages should not be too dificult.
 Feel free to fork and contribute 😉
 - It works with git underneath - so can I use git-features and git-commands?
-> Not really!
+> No!
 It uses git under the hood, since this design-decision makes sense when handling a lot of code.
 Schoco uses several git-features like branches and the commit-history, but there is no direct access to git by the user.
+- Can I run/install/develop schoco without docker?
+> No, absolutely not!
+It requires docker to run the 'schoco-cookies' (the Java-workers) - it's an intended security-feature.

 ## Progress
 **Progress is far (around 90% ?)! <ins>All</ins> important and difficult key-features are working!
 The Online-IDE is working and projects can be transformed into homeworks which are then editable by the pupils.
 Teachers can see and view all pupils solutions and their results of JUnit-Tests ✨**